mheiges/filemanagement-presentation/content/slides.md

 ## Topics

-  - File management
+  - Existing file management Scenarios at EuPathDB
+  - Problems faced with current implementations
-  - Relevance to others
+  - Propose technology to address these problems

-    - what build artifacts may be useful to others
+## Existing file management Scenarios at EuPathDB